-Francois is one my longest friendships and proved himself to be the most valuable contributing factor for the camp.
-We both went days without sleep before the event even started to make sure the logistics and everything was prepared.
+Francois is one of my longest friendships and he proved himself to be the most valuable contributing factor for the camp.
+We both went days without sleep before the event even started, to make sure the logistics and everything was prepared.
 He made over 20 bikes for campers and helped build most of the core camp infrastructure.

 As I was trying to get lost, I serendipitously ran into my friend Francois.

 We were conveniently located across from another camp whose gift was a gym.
 So we proceeded to workout.

 In the end we built the camp.

 So many things didn't go according to plan.
 From me missing my flight and delaying prep by half a day, significantly underestimating the logistics of unpacking and packing over 200 packages, to our truck getting into a car accident 10 minutes after we rented it and then one of our key trucks with most of our food getting stuck in a sandstorm in route to the event, delaying its arrival by 12 hours.
 The funny thing was that truck had all our meat and the meat eaters began to consume all the greens to the shocked eyes of the Vegans in camp.

 With all the planning that went into this camp, many of those plans had to be thrown out of the window, like re-designing our camp layout on the fly because someone parked their tent and car right in the middle of open land.